-Any difference between the amounts assumed and amounts receivable or payable under the tax funding agreement are recognized as a contribution to (or distribution from) wholly-owned tax consolidated entities.
+Any difference between the amounts assumed and amounts receivable or payable under the tax funding agreement are recognized as a contribution to (or distribution from) wholly owned tax consolidated entities.

-(m) Income tax and other taxes (continued)
+(k) Income tax and other taxes (continued)

-Other taxes
+Other Taxes

-Revenues, expenses and assets are recognized net of the amount of Goods and Services Tax (GST) except:
+Revenues, expenses and assets are recognized net of the amount of GST except:

-- when the GST incurred on a purchase of goods and services is not recoverable from the taxation authority, in which case the GST is recognized as part of the cost of acquisition of the asset or as part of the expense item as applicable; and - · receivables and payables, which are stated with the amount of GST included.
+- when the GST incurred on a purchase of goods and services is not recoverable from the taxation authority, in which case the GST is recognized as part of the cost of acquisition of the asset or as part of the expense item as applicable; and - receivables and payables, which are stated with the amount of GST included.